langx/langx-flutter/README.md

 ## Issues

-If you encounter any issues, feel free to open an issue at [langx/langx-flutter/issues](https://github.com/langx/langx-flutter/issues), or, if you are able to fix the issue, feel free to fix it and open a pull request.
+If you encounter any issues, feel free to open an issue at [langx/langx-flutter/issues](https://github.com/langx/langx-flutter/issues).
+If you can fix the issue, please do so and open a pull request.

 ## Contributing